Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Numerical applications

 being the HF test function and for the LF function, we define:

 Both functions are defined for $\textbf{x} \in [0,1]^4$, as for their respective ranges, $y_H(\textbf{x})$ takes values between $0$ and $25.59$, and $y_L(\textbf{x})$ is between $0.5$ and $28.25$.
 This function was introduced by Cox, Park and Singer \cite{Cox2001Parkfunction} and then adapted to the multi-fidelity framework by \cite{Xiong2013test_fcts} among other analytical test functions.
-This function is a test case in \cite{cutajar2019deepgpmf} but for noise-free observations.
-To our knowledge, it does not seem that there is any benchmark for this function in the context of noisy multi-fidelity surrogate modeling. \\
+This function is a test case in \cite{cutajar2019deepgpmf} but for noise-free observations. \\